You are here

 Section 24(1) provides that a member who is injured in compensable circumstances is entitled to lump-sum compensation in respect of any permanent impairment which results from that injury:

-24(1) Where an injury to an employee results in a permanent impairment, Comcare is liable to pay compensation to the employee in respect of the injury.
+s24(1) Where an injury to an employee results in a permanent impairment, the Commonwealth is liable to pay compensation to the employee in respect of the injury.

-Note that compensation for permanent impairment may not be payable in certain circumstances:
+Compensation for permanent impairment may not be payable in certain circumstances

-- the impairment became permanent before the commencement of the SRCA on 1 December 1988 (complex transitional provisions apply).
+- the impairment became permanent before the commencement of the DRCA on 1 December 1988 (complex transitional provisions apply).
+Please see Chapter 7 Assessments under the 1971 and 1930 Acts